victorviro/ml_pipeline/README.md

 ### Via docker

-See the refrence documentation in `docker_README.md`.
+See the reference documentation in `docker_README.md`.
 ```bash
 # Build images and up containers
 docker-compose up --build -d